0xPolygon/polygon-edge-docs/docs/additional-features/chainbridge/deploy-contracts.md

 :::info ChainID

 You will need to specify the `chainId` to deploy the Bridge contract.
 The `chainId` is an arbitrary value used for differentiating between blockchain networks and needs only to be unique, not to be the same as the chain's ID (since 2 networks might have the same one).
-In this example we set the `99` in `chainId`, because the chain ID of Mumbai testnet is `80001` which cannot be represented with a uint8.
+In this example, we set the `99` in `chainId`, because the chain ID of the Mumbai testnet is `80001` which cannot be represented with a uint8.

 :::